-This dessert has it all.
+This strawberry shortcake inspired dessert has it all.
 A sweet lemon flavored shortcake.
 Tangy balsamic strawberries.
 And don’t forget the creamy strawberry balsamic whipped cream.
 Ah, the strawberry balsamic whipped cream-I will neither confirm nor deny whether I have eaten this directly with a spoon.
 And those of you who know me, know the answer to that!

 Turns out that using olive oil for baking lends a great texture to the shortcakes!
 The lemon flavoring in the oil complements the lemon zest to give a soft lemon flavor.
 The Lemon Shortcakes can be eaten as a snack on their own (just ask my 6 year old who is constantly asking me to make these!).
 The Balsamic Strawberries would also be great served over ice cream or Angel Food Cake.
 And the Strawberry Balsamic Whipped Cream would be perfect eaten on top of just about anything.

 This recipe is quick, easy, and makes enough to serve 4 so you probably won’t have to worry about storing any leftovers!
 Feel free to double this recipe or even triple it if you have friends coming over.
 They will thank you!